(3 votes, average: 5.00 out of 5)

 If these steps do not work, contact your Certificate Authority or Microsoft Azure Support for further assistance.

+SSL 3.0 is an outdated cryptographic protocol with known vulnerabilities, so it is not provided in Azure.
+Microsoft has deprecated the use of SSL 3.0 & recommends using TLS 1.2 or higher instead, as they are more secure protocols.
 For improved security, Azure also recommends enabling HTTP Strict Transport Security (HSTS) on your applications to help ensure that all requests are served over HTTPS.
-Disabling insecure protocols like SSL 3.0 also ensures that only secure connections can be established between a client and server when using Azure services.
+Additionally, disabling insecure protocols like SSL 3.0 ensures that only secure connections can be established between a client and server when using Azure services.